 Program Advisors and Jurors

-The Translation Prize Jury for the 2018-2019 cycle will consist of:
+The 2019 Translation Prize Jury consists of:

 – Translator and former Fiction Editor, The New Yorker

 A longtime fiction editor at The New Yorker, Linda Asher has translated work by Milan Kundera, Restif de la Bretonne, Victor Hugo, Honoré de Balzac, Georges Simenon, Jean-Pierre Vernant, and others.
 She was awarded the French-American Foundation, the ASCAP/Deems Taylor, and the Scott Moncrieff translation prizes, and is a Chevalier de l’Ordre des Arts et des Lettres of the French government.

 – Professor, City University of New York, and Co-Founder, PEN World Voices Festival

 Professor in the Ph.D.
 Programs in French and in Latin American, Iberian and Latino Cultures at City University of New York Graduate Center and at Baruch College (CUNY), Esther Allen co-founded the PEN World Voices Festival in 2005, and guided the work of the PEN/Heim Translation Fund from its inception in 2003 to 2010.
 She is a two-time recipient of National Endowment for the Arts Translation Fellowships (1995 and 2010), and in 2006, the French government named her a Chevalier de l’Ordre des Arts et des Lettres.
 Her translation of Zama, by Antonio Di Benedetto, won the American Literary Translators Association’s 2017 National Translation Award.
 She is a 2018 Guggenheim Fellow.